$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 model_id = next(m.identifier for m in models if m.model_type == "llm") embedding_model = next(m for m in models if m.model_type == "embedding") embedding_model_id = embedding_model.identifier embedding_dimension = int(embedding_model.metadata["embedding_dimension"]) -

-(Optional) Register a vector database (choose one).
-Skip if you already have a vector DB ID.
+(Optional) Create a vector store (choose one).
+Skip this step if you already have one.

 vector_store = client.vector_stores.create(